seanf316/PC-Haven/README.md

 1. Matt Boden, davidindub, dnlbowers
    - I reviewed the above Project 5 repos for inspiration on README layouts and testing.
 1. Victoria Traynor
-   - My class mate Victoria Traynor who sent me a link from Stackoverflow on implementing discounts on Products - https://stackoverflow.com/questions/73813646/django-models-to-calculate-discount
+   - My classmate Victoria Traynor who sent me a link from Stackoverflow on implementing discounts on Products - https://stackoverflow.com/questions/73813646/django-models-to-calculate-discount

 ## **Acknowledgements**

 - To my amazing wife Denise who has supported me every day and kept me motivated.
 This has been a very challenging year for me working full time and using most of my spare time working on the various projects for the course.
-Denise has been unbelievable throughout the process taking care of our 6 year old son Alex and providing help where ever she could, I wouldnt have been able to do any of this without her.
+Denise has been unbelievable throughout the process taking care of our 6-year-old son Alex and providing help where ever she could, I wouldn't have been able to do any of this without her.
-- My son Alex for always making me laugh and never getting mad when Dad couldnt play because he had to study.
+- My son Alex for always making me laugh and never getting mad when Dad couldn't play because he had to study.
-- My class mates Victoria Traynor & Sean Johnston who throughout the entire course have been great companions to brain storm ideas, help with testing or just a general chat.
+- My classmates Victoria Traynor & Sean Johnston who throughout the entire course have been great companions to brainstorm ideas, help with testing, or just a general chat.
 - To my mentor Daisy Mc Girr, Daisy always goes above and beyond.
 Even outside of project planning she is great for advice and is a great help to the Slack community too.
 Daisy became my Mentor midway through P2 and has been amazing to deal with, she is a great credit to CI and the whole community.
 - To my family and friends who tested the site and provided information on bugs/errors and general feedback